Why Zovio Inc (ZVO) Stock Could See Much Higher Prices Ahead

-Zovio Inc (NASDAQ: ZVO) is -25.11% lower on its value in year-to-date trading and has touched a low of $1.31 and a high of $7.34 in the current 52-week trading range.
+Zovio Inc (NASDAQ: ZVO) is -17.51% lower on its value in year-to-date trading and has touched a low of $1.31 and a high of $7.34 in the current 52-week trading range.
 The question becomes, what are the chances the stock will make a comeback and enjoy potential growth.
 Why not look at analysts view on what the future holds for the stock.
-The ZVO stock was last observed hovering at around $3.59 in the last trading session, with the day’s loss setting it -0.04% off its average median price target of $8.75 for the next 12 months.
-It is also 64.5% off the consensus price target high of $10.00 offered by 2 analysts, but current levels are 52.67% higher than the price target low of $7.50 for the same period.
+The ZVO stock was last observed hovering at around $3.80 in the last trading session, with the day’s gains setting it 0.11% off its average median price target of $8.75 for the next 12 months.
+It is also 60.9% off the consensus price target high of $10.00 offered by 2 analysts, but current levels are 47.87% higher than the price target low of $7.50 for the same period.

 The 2021 Backdoor Crypto Portfolio (free)